darideveloper/daridev-docs/src/content/docs/frontend/setup-astro-project.md

 #### Example of full css file

-This a full css file (without using daisyui).
+This a full css file (without daisyui).

 ```css
 @import 'tailwindcss';